ZupIT/beagle-docs/content/en/docs/Overview.md

 The main advantages of using Beagle on your project are:

-* **More flexibility at work**, specially among developers and UI/UX designers when it's necessary to make pontual changes.
+* **More flexibility at work**, specially among developers and UI/UX designers when it's necessary to make specific changes.
 * **Easy app maintenance** which enables to make constant tests to improve your application.
 * **Minor risks of duplicate code** because all consumption of APIs, flows and rules will be in one place, BFF.